How to check the location of an Office 365 tenant and Office 365 mailboxes

 You would like to know the geo location of your Office 365 tenant and what Microsoft datacenters host your Office 365 mailboxes.

-You can view the location of your Office 365 tenant in the Office 365 admin center or by accessing your Exchange Online via PowerShell and executing appropriate cmdlets.
+You can view the location of your Office 365 tenant in the Microsoft 365 admin center (Office 365 admin center) or by accessing your Exchange Online via PowerShell and executing appropriate cmdlets.
 Exchange Online cmdlets will also let you find out the exact location of your Office 365 mailboxes.

 Use the links below to learn how to: